 The Company believes that the integration of Axicorp into the Company's operations and strategy will be enhanced by certain Australian regulatory changes that became effective in July 1997.
-Only Telstra, Optus, AAPT, the Company and Vodafone are licensed as full service facilities-based carriers.
-The Australian government, however, has begun implementing plans to deregulate the Australian telecommunications market and it is expected that others will be permitted to own transmission facilities.
+Only Telstra, Optus, AAPT and the Company are licensed as full service facilities-based carriers.
+The Australian government, however, has begun implementing plans to deregulate the Australian telecommunications market which would permit others to own transmission facilities.
 See "--Government Regulation."

-The Company acquired Axicorp for \$5.7 million in cash, including transaction costs, 455,000 shares of Series A Stock (which were converted into 1,538,355 shares of Common Stock upon the Initial Public Offering) and seller financing recorded on a discounted basis (the "Seller Financing"), consisting of \$4.1 million payable to Fujitsu Australia Limited and \$4.0 million payable to the individual stockholder sellers (of which \$2.0 million was paid in February 1997).
+The Company acquired Axicorp for \$5.7 million in cash, including transaction costs, 455,000 shares of Series A Stock (which were converted into 1,538,355 shares of Common Stock upon the Initial Public Offering) and seller financing recorded on a discounted basis (the "Seller Financing"), consisting of \$4.1 million payable to Fujitsu Australia Limited and \$4.0 million payable to the individual stockholder sellers.
 As security for payment of the Seller Financing, the sellers currently have collateral security interests in all of the outstanding Axicorp shares, 13.3% as registered owner, which will be registered in the Company's name upon payment of the Seller Financing, and 86.7% pursuant to a share mortgage.
 Upon completion of the Offering, the Seller Financing will be repaid, the security will be released, and Axicorp will become a wholly-owned subsidiary of the Company.